 EnChroma lenses look like ordinary tinted lenses, but when you look through them something amazing happens: your experience of color vision is fundamentally transformed.
 Colors appear more vibrant, saturated, full, and yet without compromising the accuracy or color balance of the scene.
-Colorful objects, such as flowers, colorful paint & fabrics, food, and traffic signs suddenly “pop” with a heightened purity and intensity.
-Experiences like a rainbow, or a sunset, seen for the first time with EnChroma, are magically transformed beyond any rational description.
+Colorful objects, such as flowers, colorful paint and fabrics, food, and traffic signs suddenly “pop” with a heightened purity and intensity.
+Experiences like a rainbow or a sunset, seen for the first time with EnChroma, are magically transformed beyond any rational description.

-Of course, there is nothing actually magic in this–its all based on science and technology — that is, color vision science, and optical technology.
+Of course, there is nothing actually magic in this — it’s all based on science and technology — that is, color vision science and optical technology.

 Symptoms and Causes of Color Blindness

-A person with red-green color blindness (more accurately called color vision deficiency) experiences the world differently because their red- and green- photopigments have more overlap than normal.
+A person with red-green color blindness (more accurately called color vision deficiency) experiences the world differently because their red and green photopigments have more overlap than normal.
 By overlap, we mean spectral overlap, which is related to how the photopigments absorb light.
 Lets take a moment to understand how that happens:

 The photopigments are the light-absorbing molecules found in the 6-7 million retinal cone cells of the eye.
 When these molecules absorb photons of certain wavelengths, they undergo a chemical transformation which causes the cone cell receptor to fire a nerve impulse.
-The photopigment molecule is then “reset” and ready to absorb more photons.
+The photopigment molecule is then “re-set” and ready to absorb more photons.

 Solving the Problem

 In the second stage of creation, we set out to solve the general problem of optimal filter design using a mathematical technique called linear programming.
 Linear programs are a special class of algorithm for solving large-scale resource allocation problems.
-EnChroma created a (patent pending) method by which any well-formed optical filter design problem can be translated into the constraint & cost equations of a well-formed linear program.
-Our linear-program solver is able to sort through millions of possible filter designs in a just a few seconds in order to identify the unique optimal solution any given problem.
+EnChroma created a (patent pending) method by which any well-formed optical filter design problem can be translated into the constraint and cost equations of a well-formed linear program.
+Our linear-program solver is able to sort through millions of possible filter designs in a just a few seconds in order to identify the unique optimal solution for any given problem.

 The general class of filters that are designed by our method are called multi-notch filters: they contain one or more sharp “cutouts” in the visible spectrum.
 To make a lens that helps with red-green color blindness, the notch filtering occurs primarily in the spectral region corresponding to the maximum overlap between the red and green photopigments.
 Effectively, this drives a kind of wedge between the L-cone and M-cone signals, thus improving the separation of their signals and providing better color vision to the deficient observer.
-We don’t claim that this is a cure for color blindness — it is not a cure: like any eyeglass product it is an optical assistive device.
+We don’t claim that this is a cure for color blindness — it is not a cure.
+Like any eyeglass product, it is an optical assistive device.

 The EnChroma Story

 But there was still a lot of groundwork to do before these results could be turned into a consumer-ready product.
 Don joined with Andy Schmeder to co-found EnChroma.
-Andy has extensive and unique background and skills combining mathematics, computer simulation/modeling and perceptual psychology informed by experience in leading UC Berkeley research labs.
+Andy has an extensive and unique background in mathematics, computer simulation/modeling, and perceptual psychology, informed by his experience leading UC Berkeley research labs.
 In 2010, EnChroma Inc. was officially founded and headed by CEO Anthony Dykes (J.D.).

-EnChroma’s technological capabilities don’t just stop at color blindness, our future product portfolio will expand to encompass a number of innovative lens products that approach the problem of spectral filtering in a fundamentally new way.
-Ultimately our mission is to leverage our deep understanding of color vision science to create effective, safe and useful products that help people see the world better, and we are just getting started.
+EnChroma’s technological capabilities don’t just stop at color blindness.
+Our future product portfolio will expand to encompass a number of innovative lens products that approach the problem of spectral filtering in a fundamentally new way.
+Ultimately our mission is to leverage our deep understanding of color vision science to create effective, safe, and useful products that help people see the world better.
+And we are just getting started.